KirillosTY/Tiralabra/Documents/Weeklyreports.md

 ## week 4
 Hours used: 15.
 Currently all tests for encoding and decoding is done.
 It also works fine for any ASCII containing text file.
-Next up is a fast build of a simple file chooser GUI and then moving onto ziv lempel algorithm.
+Next up is a fast build of a simple file chooser GUI, adding javadoc and other documentation and then moving onto ziv lempel algorithm.
 Im a week behind, but will be catching up this and next week hopefully.